chec/commercejs-chopchop-demo/README.md

 ## Introduction

 ChopChop is our beautifully designed, elegantly developed demo store and starter kit that sells fine tools for thoughtful cooks.
 We’ve created a premium brand with a commerce experience to match.
+Read more about this resource on the [Commerce.js blog](https://commercejs.com/blog/chopchop-nextjs-starter-commerce/).

 ## 🥞 ChopChop Stack